 This past week, I picked basil in my garden and made pesto — a typical garden activity for August or September, but it’s late October in Minnesota and the garden has been growing strong since early April.
 The petunias on my front porch are in full — glorious, really — bloom, and with the wimpy frosts we’ve had, many annuals that have never been covered are still blooming like it’s mid-July.

 In my garden south of the Twin Cities, we had a legitimate frost Oct.
-3, when the overnight temperature dropped to 32, but since then the weather has been more like mid-September than mid-October.
+3, when the overnight temperature dropped to 32, but since then the weather has been more like mid-September than mid-October, adding weeks to the season for gardening in Minnesota.
 According to climate data maintained by the University of Minnesota, by late October all of Minnesota except its warmest spots (Minneapolis-St. Paul Airport, Winona, and Stillwater on the U’s chart) should have not only experienced a frost, but a hard freeze, which is an overnight temperature of 24 degrees F. We haven’t even come close to that — and while the forecast for this week calls for rain and cooler temperatures, overnight lows won’t fall much below 30.

 Whether this is an aberrant year or the hallmark of a trend, it is both exciting and frightening to Minnesota gardeners.
 The prospect of another few weeks of warm weather means our gardening choices expand significantly.
 Japanese maples — no problem.
 Peach trees — sure, give them a try.
 Harvest lettuce from April until Thanksgiving — you can do it with a little cover.
 Suddenly, we’re gardening more like Chicago or Des Moines than Fargo or Winnipeg.
 But with more heat (and possibly more precipitation) come new bugs and diseases and a great deal more uncertainty.
 Can we plant longer season vegetables, like some melons and tomatoes, confidently?
 Or should we stick with proven plants and varieties?
 How much can gardeners “push the zone”?